-You would want to look for exfoliants that contain moisturising ingredients such as coconut oil, or shea butter.
+You would want to look for exfoliants containing moisturising ingredients such as coconut oil, or shea butter.
 Exfoliating products with a cream base or a gommage peeling formula is ideal, that will help get rid of stubborn skin cells that have adhered to the surface.

 If you have oily skin

-Your skin type tends to be thicker and unless you are suffering from inflamed breakouts, your skin will have a higher tolerance, so you can use exfoliating products a couple of times a week depending on the ingredients.
+Your skin type tends to be thicker, and unless you are suffering from inflamed breakouts, your skin will have a higher tolerance to use exfoliating products a couple of times a week depending on the ingredients.

-You should look for products that contain alpha or beta acids, salicylic or glycolic acids.
-Be sure to not overdo it though, if you dry out your skin too much it can cause redness and irritation – you may even stimulate increased oil production as your body responds to being over dry.
+It would help if you looked for products that contain alpha or beta acids, salicylic or glycolic acids.
+Be sure not to overdo it though, if you dry out your skin too much; it can cause redness and irritation – you may even stimulate increased oil production as your body responds to being over dry.